scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

-The internal structure of our ``SpanArray`` and ``TokenSpanArray`` extension arrays allows for efficient vectorized implementations of common Pandas oeprations like slicing, filtering, and aggregation.
+The internal structure of our ``SpanArray`` and ``TokenSpanArray`` extension arrays allows for efficient vectorized implementations of common Pandas operations like slicing, filtering, and aggregation.
 Slicing operations over a ``SpanArray`` produce a new ``SpanArray`` with views of the original ``SpanArray`` object's internal Numpy arrays, avoiding unneccessary copying of span data.